Neuroptera: Evolution

 Neuropterans first appeared near the end of the Permian period, as shown by fossils of the Permithonidae from the Tunguska basin in Siberia and a similar fauna from Australia.

 The osmylids are of Jurassic or Early Cretaceous origin and may be the most ancient of the Neuropteran groups.
 The extinct osmylid Protosmylus is fossilized in middle Eocene Baltic amber.
 The genus Burmaleon is described from two fossils of Cenomanian age Burmese amber, implying crown group radiation in the Early Cretaceous or earlier.
 The family Kalligrammatidae lived from the Jurassic to Aptian (Lower Cretaceous) periods.

 Ithonidae are from the Jurassic to Recent, and the extinct lineages of the family were widespread geographically.

+Following the end of the Cretaceous period, the diversity of neuropterans appears to have declined.

 Phylogeny

 Molecular analysis in 2018 using mitochondrial rRNA and mitogenomic data places the Megaloptera as sister to Neuroptera, and Raphidioptera as sister to this combined lineage, though these results were considered tentative.
 The fossil record has contributed to the understanding of the group's phylogeny.
 Relationships within the Myrmeleontiformia are still in flux.

+A phylogenomic analysis published in 2023 confirmed the topology of the neuropterid orders and found the relationships between the families of Neuropterida as shown in the following phylogenetic tree.